 Brilliant Ideas!
 Companion Planting!

 Are you wondering what you can plant with mature lilac?
-You’d be surprised to know there a number of amazing plants that work well in the same garden as a mature lilac.
+You’d be surprised to know that there are a number of amazing plants that work well in the same garden as a mature lilac.

 Pamela asked “Can I plant peonies in the same soil as a big lilac plot?
 I’ve tried hydrangea in the same spot, and they didn’t do well, little foliage and they didn’t flower.”